 If the venue doesn’t have a license to show films in public, you will need to pay for one yourself.

-So factor that cost into your budget along with any other event expenses you may incur.
+So factor that cost into your budget and any other event expenses you may incur.

-For many new filmmakers, the dream is to have their film shown at prestigious film festivals around the world.
+For many new filmmakers, the dream is to have their film shown at prestigious film festivals worldwide.

 It’s something that you could aim for before or after your original release, but there are some do’s and don’ts when submitting to film festivals.